 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Creon:

 Store Creon at room temperature up to 77 degrees F (25 degrees C).
 Avoid heat.
-Brief storage at temperatures between 59 and 104 degrees F (15 and 40 degrees C) is permitted for up to 30 days.
+Brief storage at temperatures between 59 and 104 degrees F (15 and 40 degrees C) is permitted.
 Keep the bottle tightly closed.
 Store in the original container away from heat, moisture, and light.
 Do not remove any moisture control packs that may come in the bottle.
 Do not store in the bathroom.
 Keep Creon out of the reach of children and away from pets.